sfc-gh-miwhitaker/runningman/README.md

 2. Creates git repository stage (clones your repo)
 3. Fetches latest code from remote
 4. Executes each SQL file using `EXECUTE IMMEDIATE FROM @repo/branches/main/sql/...`
+5. Builds semantic view and provisions the Snowflake Intelligence agent

 **Safe to re-run!** Uses `OR REPLACE` for idempotency.